OWASP/owasp.github.io/pages/all_supporters.md

 To learn more please [Contact Us](https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/18/create/72){:rel="noopener sponsored" target="_blank"} today!

 ## Corporate Membership for Start-Up's
-Discounted Corporate Membership rates are available for start-up companies in the first 12 months, max 24 months of Corporate Membership.
+Annual discounted Corporate Membership rates are available for start-up companies in the first 12 months, max 24 months of Corporate Membership.
 $800 annualy for developing regions
 $2,000 annualy for all other countries
 Benefits include: